Leap year: Julian calendar

+Prior to Caesar's creation of what would be the Julian calendar, February was already the shortest month of the year for Romans.
+In the Roman calendar (after the reform of Numa Pompilius that added January and February), all months except February had an odd number of days – 29 or 31.
+This was because of a Roman superstition that even numbers were unlucky.
+When Caesar changed the calendar to follow the solar year closely, he made all months have 30 or 31 days, leaving February unchanged except in leap years.

 Gregorian calendar

 In the Gregorian calendar, the standard calendar in most of the world, almost every fourth year is a leap year.
 Each leap year, the month of February has 29 days instead of 28.
-Adding one extra day in the calendar every four years compensates for the fact that a period of 365 days is shorter than a tropical year by almost 6 hours.
+Adding one extra day in the calendar every four years compensates for the fact that a period of 365 days is shorter than a tropical year by almost six hours.
 However, this correction is excessive and the Gregorian reform modified the Julian calendar's scheme of leap years as follows:

 Every year that is exactly divisible by four is a leap year, except for years that are exactly divisible by 100, but these centurial years are leap years if they are exactly divisible by 400.
 For example, the years 1700, 1800, and 1900 are not leap years, but the years 1600 and 2000 are.